-Inductive step: Assume that every forest with m edges has n-m connected components, where n is the number of vertices.
+Inductive step: Assume that every forest with m edges has n - m connected components, where n is the number of vertices.
 Let G be a forest with n vertices and m+1 edges.
-Remove an arbitrary edge e from G (but leave its vertices alone).
-The resulting graph, call it G', is a forest with n vertices and m edges, so by our inductive assumption it has n-m connected components.
+Remove an arbitrary edge e from G (but do not modify its vertices).
+The resulting graph, call it G', is a forest with n vertices and m edges, so by our inductive assumption it has n - m connected components.